juanonsoftware/juanonsoftware.github.io/about.md

 published: true
 ---

-Hi and thank you for visiting the about page.
+Hi and thank you for visiting.

 I build this blog with purpose of knowledge sharing including solutions for real problem occurs on real app development and also while doing some practices.